o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 prevent, in most cases, the function from blocking forever.
-The timeout period is **not** based on time (calls to clock are deemed too expensive for a low latency system level library, but instead the period is based on the number of received messages which are not the response.
+The timeout period is **not** based on time (calls to clock are deemed too expensive for a low latency system level library), but instead the period is based on the number of received messages which are not the response.
 Using a non-time mechanism for *timeout* prevents the async queue from filling (which would lead to message drops) in an